Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 A huge variety of extensions are available in the application.
 The user interface is customizable and offers the possibility to split the view and work on two projects at the same time.

-### Noteworthy features
+### Some noteworthy features
 #### Command Palette
 The most important key combination is Shift+Command+P (Mac) or Ctrl + Shift+ P (Windows /Linux), which brings up the Command Palette.
 From here, we have access to all functionality within VS Code, including keyboard shortcuts for the most common operations.
-We can run editor commands, open files, search for symbols, or see a quick view of a file, all in the same interactive window.
+For example, we can run editor commands, open files, search for symbols, or see a quick view of a file, all in the same interactive window.
+VS Code already has many commands out of the box, like save file, format file, git commands, and many others.
+But the list of possibilities doesn't end here.
+VS Code allows us to create new commands, and see them in this list of possible ones.
+More extensions use this feature to expose their commands and enable their features.
+The commands typically are grouped by topic, for instance, all the commands that work with the terminal have the prefix Terminal, those that work with git have the prefix Git, and so on.

 #### Zen Mode
 Zen Mode is a distraction-free view.
 All extra toolboxes and bars in the window are removed, allowing developers to focus completely on the code.